Best Place to Dine in St Augustine

 Lunch and later, dining in town:

-Harry’s Seafood serves spicy Cajun and Creole cuisine in the most romantic outdoor courtyard on Ave Menendez.
-Yes, it’s a Florida chain but they do southern seafood right.
-The She Crab Soup is the best we’ve had, crazy good and creamy competitors to Charleston SC.
+Harry’s Seafood serves spicy Cajun and Creole cuisine in a most romantic outdoor courtyard on Ave Menendez.
+The She Crab Soup is the best we’ve had, crazy good creamy competitor to Charleston SC.
 Often there’s a musician playing in the evening, have Harry’s signature Crab Crusted Redfish Royale or Andouille Crusted Grouper.
 The Oreo Beignets for dessert are ridiculous.
 You too will be “Hooked on Harry’s”.

-Forgotten Tonic has a cool vibe, creative tapas cuisine and fantastic bartenders crafting clever cocktails, a hideaway in the heart of St Augustine’s downtown, Aviles Street.
+Forgotten Tonic has a cool vibe, creative tapas cuisine and fantastic bartenders crafting clever cocktails, a hideaway in the heart of St Augustine’s downtown, Aviles Street – the city’s oldest street.

 The Floridian has a cool courtyard plus interior setting, and wonderful local southern fare, in fact this is where the locals go for delicious creative fresh cuisine, healthy and vegetarian offerings too.
 72 Spanish Street downtown.